ihmccreery/sjfnw/docs/workflow/deploying.md

-GAE has removed push-to-deploy without a more complicated setup involving Jenkins on a Google Compute Engine VM.
-So for now, we're doing tag + manual deploy.
+Current process: manual deploy with `appcfg.py`, tag using the date.
 Tagging is so we can easily see what exact code is live, and compare it to the last release, in cases where something is going wrong.

 #### Prepare for release